karimosman89/RAG_QA_System/RAG_Benchmark.md

 RAGaaS acts as a smart assistant that can answer your questions by looking up information within your own documents.
 Imagine having a vast library of documents (such as PDFs or DOCX files) and wanting to ask questions about their content.
 RAGaaS makes this possible by:

 - **Ingesting Documents**: You upload your documents to RAGaaS.
 The system processes them, understands their content, and stores them in a searchable format.
+RAGaaS supports different ingestion versions (V1 and V2), which  signify different processing pipelines.
 - **Organizing Information**: Documents are organized into **Applications** and **Collections**.
 An Application can be thought of as a project, while a Collection represents a specific set of documents within that project.
-- **Answering Questions**: When you ask a question, RAGaaS quickly finds the most relevant pieces of information from your documents and uses a powerful language model to generate a precise answer, along with the sources it used.
+- **Answering Questions**: When you ask a question, RAGaaS quickly finds the most relevant information from your documents and uses a powerful language model to generate a precise answer, along with the sources it used.
-- **Benchmarking**: RAGaaS also has a built-in tool to test how well it's performing, ensuring it consistently provides accurate and relevant answers.
+- **Benchmarking**: RAGaaS includes a built-in tool to evaluate its performance, ensuring consistent accuracy and relevance in its answers.

 ### Conceptual Flow: